nucleome/docs/source/components.rst

     Right-click the mouse to zoom into any highlighted track or Hi-C contact matrix

+Right-clicking any place on the highlighted region, you will zoom into the region of highlight.
-If a bed track shows categorical data with different colors (e.g., SPIN states, Hi-C subcomponent), you can highlight all the regions with the same annotation/color by left-clicking one region.
+If a bed track shows categorical data with different colors (e.g., SPIN states, Hi-C subcomponents), you can highlight all the regions with the same annotation/color by left-clicking one region.
 Right-clicking on these highlighted regions, a zoom-in view of the highlighted regions will appear.
-Notably,
+Notably, multiple regions separated from each other on the genome will be pseudo-merged together as shown below.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_multiregion.png
     :align: center
     :figwidth: 640px

-    If multiple regions are highlighted, right-clicking the those region will zoom into regions by connecting discontiguous regions together.
+    If multiple regions are highlighted, right-clicking those region will zoom into regions by stitching discontiguous regions together.

 **Use chromosome ideogram**

 Chromosome ideogram shows an overview of a chromosome.
 The currently viewed region is shown as a red bar just below the chromosome ideogram.
 You can left-click the red bar and drag it to quickly navigate to another region in the same chromosome.
-You can also brash above the ideogram of the chromosome to highlight a region and right-click the highlight to zoom into that region.
+You can also brush on the chromosome ideogram to highlight a region and right-click the highlighted region to zoom into that region.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_ideogram.png
     :align: center